 - SVG (scalable vector graphics).

-AI is also another vector file format that is introduced by Adobe Illustrator and can only be created or edited by using the mentioned software.
+AI also have another vector file format that was introduced by Adobe Illustrator and can only be created or edited using the mentioned software.
 The best uses of vector graphics include:

 · Making Road Signs or Any Signs for that Matter

 The thing about signs is that they come in all shapes and sizes.
-This is why to retain their image quality; you would require a vector image that can help you produce prints for various mediums regardless of how little or big the final copy is.
+This is why to retain their image quality; you would require a vector image that can help you produce prints for various mediums regardless of how small or big the final copy is.

 Majority of the custom and tailor-made embroidered products are made with the help of software run sewing machines.
 These top commercial embroidery machine are total game changers as they are able to produce products in bulk without getting tired and with tremendous accuracy.

 These machines, however, cannot be run on pixel-based information.
 Therefore a vector file is required to provide them with an ample amount of instructions to deliver the correct output.

 · General Graphical Design